athithyakarthikeyan/cs50xProject/README.md

 pip install -r requirements.txt

-Acknowledgments:

-I thank Harvard University for a wonderful program and an even wonderful experience.
+Acknowledgements: I thank Harvard University for a wonderful program and an even wonderful experience.
 I deeply thank Dr. David J Malan for his eloquent way of teaching the subject.